TLS migration to Gateway API

 kind: ClusterIssuer

-commonName: '*.yourdomain.com'
+commonName: "*.yourdomain.com"

 dnsNames:

-- '*.yourdomain.com'
+- "*.yourdomain.com"

-- '*.ingress.yourdomain.com'
+- "*.ingress.yourdomain.com"

-kubectl apply -f wildcard-cert.yaml
+kubectl apply -f /root/provider/wildcard-ingress-tls.yaml

-Wait for the certificate to be ready:
+Wait for the Certificate

 Terminal window